PyVRP/PyVRP/docs/source/dev/new_vrp_variants.rst

 .. note::

-   For further inspiration, you may want to look at the pull requests that added `release time support <https://github.com/PyVRP/PyVRP/pull/254>`_ and support for `multiple vehicle types <https://github.com/PyVRP/PyVRP/pull/245>`_.
+   For further inspiration, you may want to look at the pull requests that added:

+   * Support for `client release times <https://github.com/PyVRP/PyVRP/pull/254>`_.
+   * Support for `multiple vehicle types <https://github.com/PyVRP/PyVRP/pull/245>`_.
+   * Support for `multiple depots <https://github.com/PyVRP/PyVRP/pull/411>`_.